hpnkv/eyeglasses_on_photo/README.md

 - Input image is scaled to 256 pixels by the smaller side, conserving the aspect ratio
 - Face is detected on the photo using `dlib`'s CNN face detector
-  - if the detector sees no faces, it takes a square center crop of the image
+  - if the detector sees no faces, it returns an array of `np.nan`'s.
 - Pose is estimated using `dlib`'s implementation of the paper «One Millisecond Face Alignment with an Ensemble of Regression Trees» by Vahid Kazemi and Josephine Sullivan, CVPR 2014,